 Door County Big Plant

 The Door County Big Plant brings together individuals, businesses, schools, and local non-profits each spring and fall to plant over 10,000 native trees annually.
-By planting trees, we are cleaning our air and water, strengthening our ecosystems, sequestering carbon, and beautifying our landscapes.

-Big Plant Impact
+Big Plant Impact through 2025

 Restoring habitats, reducing carbon, and planting a more resilient future for Door County.